Liye07/Drinks2You/README.md

 ## 🔧 Tools Used:
 - **Figma**: Used to design and create the interactive prototype.
-- **Wireframing**: We began with wireframes to plan the app’s layout and user flow.
+- **Balsamiq**: We began with wireframes to plan the app’s layout and user flow.

 ---